nuwan-d/ab_initio_md_polymer/README.md

 # Ab initio MD simulations of a polyurethane segment

 The VASP input files required to conduct ab initio MD simulation of a polyurethane segment (shown below) are provided.
-A movie of the ionic relaxation process is [available here](https://youtu.be/Vsq_4CRPE2w).
+A movie of the simulation is [available here](https://youtu.be/Vsq_4CRPE2w).

 <img src="polymer chain.png" width="400">